SkylineCommunications/dataminer-docs-connectors/connector/doc/Pro-Bel_Cygnus.md

 #### Source Settings

-On the Sources Table, there is a display name column to identify each row.
+In the Sources Table, there is a display name column to identify each row.
 The format of this display name is "**Source Index**.**Choice**".
-The **Choice** is configurable in this page to either use the alternative name, 4 character name, 8 character name, 12 character name, or 16 character name.
-The default configuration uses the 16 character name.
+This choice can be either the alternative name, a 4-character name, an 8-character name, a 12-character name, or a 16-character name.
+The default configuration uses the 16-character name.

 ### Destinations

 This page displays the Destinations Table.
-The format of the index is {Levels Index}.{Destinations Id}.\
+The format of the index is {Levels Index}.{Destinations Id}.

 The display name can be configured in the format **Destination Index**.**Choice**.
 This choice can be either the alternative name, a 4-character name, an 8-character name, a 12-character name, or a 16-character name.

-The routed source can also be configured on the table, and its respective enabled and lock state that are used for in the Matrix.
+The routed source can also be configured in the table, as well as the respective enabled and lock state, which are used in the matrix.

 #### Destination Settings

-The display name can be configuration of the Destinations Table display name.
+The Destinations Table display name can be configured here.
 It uses the format **Destination Index**.**Choice**.
 This choice can be either the alternative name, a 4-character name, an 8-character name, a 12-character name, or a 16-character name.
 The default configuration uses the 16-character name.

 ### Matrix

 This page shows the matrix, an overview of the crosspoints of the destinations and sources.

-The sources of each destination can be configured on this matrix, and destinations and sources can be locked.
+The sources of each destination can be configured with this matrix, and destinations and sources can be locked.